rm93/ProjectBlok10/README.md

             ClinicalReadings
             CXR_png

+A model can be downloaded via the following [link](https://we.tl/56s3kqrHMZ)

+The model from the zip file must be unpacked in the output folder.
+The structure should look like this:

+    ProjectBlok10
+        output
+            cnn_model-100-10-3-3.h5

 ### Usage

 To start the script you can use the terminal or an IDE (during the development [pycharm](https://www.jetbrains.com/pycharm/download/#section=linux) was used)